 Similarly, the familiar but remote backdrop are alien enough for you not to worry about why no-one has spotted the horned scamps earlier.
 It’s worth noting that the film came out slap bang between two of the smashes of the Apes series, Escape and Conquest.

-There are also early glimpses at techniques later used in the television series The Incredible Hulk, slow-motion attacks by the creatures, defying any issues with costume or acting ability.
+There are also early glimpses at techniques later used in the television series The Incredible Hulk, slow-motion attacks by the creatures, defying any issues with costumes or acting ability.
 Ah, the actors.
 Truly, no-one excels themselves, only Bernie gives it a bit of oomph.

 The script is the real failing, badly-paced and seemingly not confident enough in a plot that sinks or swims by whether, like Apes, there’s a truth and an earnestness in both the performances of the actors and trust in the audience that is watching.